-The Mission to Seafarers invites you to view the 2020 Maritime Art Award winners and Exhibition.
-An international competition that has been hosted at the heritage-listed Mission building in Melbourne’s Docklands for eighteen years.
+The Mission to Seafarers invites you to view the 2021 Maritime Art Award winners and Exhibition.
+An international competition that has been hosted at the heritage-listed Mission building in Melbourne’s Docklands for nineteen years.

 A major fundraising initiative of the Mission to Seafarers, it is only possible thanks to the generosity of our sponsors who provide the prize money and other in-kind contributions.
 The artists, many of whom support the exhibition with entries every year, also pay an entrance fee and a 33% commission on all works that are sold.

 The online exhibition brings together the exhibiting maritime artists, award sponsors and other Mission to Seafarers supporters, all with the common purpose of celebrating the winners and recognising the purpose of the Mission in its support of seafarers’ welfare.